 As mentioned above, you can’t scratch your motorbike exhaust as the chrome is malleable and thin.

-You need to soak an old cloth in the water for at least five minutes in this step, now soak the clumps and dust on the motorbike exhaust and wipe it with a rag until all dust and clumps are removed.
+You need to soak an old cloth in the water for at least five minutes, now soak the clumps and dust on the motorbike exhaust and wipe it with a rag until all dust and clumps are removed.

 Wet rags will cause clumps and dust to soften, helping you to remove dust easily.